-- · Achieve good standing, or - · Achieve at least a 2.00 semester GPA on 12 or more hours, or - · Complete all Contractual Readmission Program requirements at the end of the second semester in the program
+- o Achieve good standing, or - o Achieve at least a 2.00 semester GPA on 12 or more hours, or - o Complete all Contractual Readmission Program requirements at the end of the second semester in the program.

-Both the suspension and the readmission will be recorded on the student's permanent record.
+Both the suspension and the readmission will be recorded on the student's permanent transcript.
 No student shall be academically suspended unless he or she has been placed on probation for at least one semester.